-THE URITIC: WEEKLY JOURNAL OF LITERATURE, ART, SCIENCE, and the DRAMA, is now published every Saturday, price 4d., stamped 5d.
-The CRITIC contains Reviews of all the current Literature of the Week, Home and Foreign, including French, German, Italian, Sclavonic, and Oriental.
-Archaeological, Scientific, Artistic, Musical, and Dramatic Summaries.
-Reports of the Learned Socie-ties.
-Leading Articles upon Literary and Artistic Topics, and all the Literary, Scientific, and Artistic Topics, and all the Literary be obtained through the trade, or ordered direct from the Office, 19, Wellington-street, Strand, W.C.
-W.C.
+THE CRITIC: WEEKLY JOURNAL OF LITERATURE, ART, SCIENCE, and the DRAMA, is now published every Saturday, price 4d., stamped 5d.
+The Critic contains Reviews of all the current Literature of the Week, Home and Foreign, including French, German, Italian, Sclavonic, and Oriental.
+Archæological, Scientific, Artistic, Musical, aud Dramatic Summaries.
+Reports of the Learned Societies.
+Leading Articles upon Literary and Artistic Topics, and all the Literary, Scientific, and Artistic News of the Week.
+The Critic may be obtained through the trade, or ordered direct from the Oflice, 19, Wellington-street, Strand, W.C.